zepinto/delib-planning/README.md

 # Introduction

-## What is T-REX and why do you need it?

 In classical planning, autonomous systems \(robots\) interact with the world first by understanding it's state \(sensing\), then by planning the actions required to change it in order to achieve a desired objective \(planning\) and then by executing those actions and verifying that the resulting state matches the desired state \(acting\).
 Thus, automated planning typically consists in one or more sequences of sense-plan-act which will drive the state of the world towards the desired state.

 In the real-world, however, there is not a single goal that the robot is trying to achieve but a set of parallel objectives that it is trying to verify at all times together with a varying set of goals that can be simplified onto sub-goals that can be achieved in the near term.
 For instance, consider the objective of "watching the latest Star Wars movie".
 To fulfil this objective a person must: